-Congress prohibited representation of certain categories of clients, including prisoners, specified groups of aliens, and public housing residents who were being evicted based on drug-related charges.
-Perhaps even more damaging and insidious, Congress limited the kinds of legal work that LSC-funded programs could undertake on behalf of eligible clients, prohibiting programs from participating in class actions, welfare reform advocacy, and most affirmative lobbying and rulemaking activities.
-In addition, programs were prohibited from claiming or collecting attorneys' fees, cutting off a significant source of funding and limiting programs in their ability to use an effective strategic tool.
+Congress prohibited representation of certain categories of clients, including prisoners and public housing residents who were being evicted based on drug-related charges.
+Only certain specified categories of aliens were permitted to be served, although later amendments lifted the restriction on providing a range of legal services to aliens who were victims of domestic violence and human trafficking.
+Perhaps even more damaging and insidious, Congress limited the kinds of legal work that LSCfunded programs could undertake on behalf of eligible clients, prohibiting programs from participating in class actions, welfare reform advocacy, and most affirmative lobbying and rulemaking activities.
+In addition, programs were prohibited from claiming or collecting attorneys' fees,5 cutting off a significant source of funding and limiting programs in their ability to use an effective strategic tool.
+These prohibitions were written to be "entity" restrictions and applied not just to LSC funded activity, but to all of a grantee's non-LSC funds as well.
 Finally, Congress eliminated LSC funding for national and state support centers, the Clearinghouse Review, and other entities that had provided support, technical assistance, and training to LSC-funded legal services programs.

 In essence, when Congress passed the LSC appropriation riders in April 1996, it determined that federal funds should go only to those legal services programs that focused on individual representation and concentrated on clients' day-to-day legal problems, while broader efforts to address the more general systemic problems of the client community and to ameliorate poverty should be left to those entities that did not receive LSC funds.
-As former LSC President John McKay recently wrote: "Taken as a whole, the restrictions on the types of cases LSC programs are allowed to handle convey a strong Congressional message: federally funded legal services should focus on individual case representation by providing access to the justice system on a case-by-case basis."
+As former LSC President John McKay wrote: "Taken as a whole, the restrictions on the types of cases LSC programs are allowed to handle convey a strong Congressional message: federally funded legal services should focus on individual case representation by providing access to the justice system on a case-by-case basis."